IT ISN'T WORKING, IS IT?

 of maximum, nation-wide prosperity are simple and straightforward, devoid of any esoteric complexity or the obfuscation with which professional economics can so often cloud the issues.

 One.
 Full employment is clearly a primary ingredient of prosperity.
 If 5% of the working population is unemployed, 5% of productive capacity is wasted.
+That means beefing up education and training, not as charity, but as an investment in our future.

 Two.
 Maximum productivity: everybody working productively.
 Even if everybody is working, but working inefficiently using outdated equipment with poor organization, then again, output and potential prosperity, will be reduced.